shreeram-murali/crazypaths/README.md

 ## Usage

 Clone the Git repository.
-Navigate into a directory of your choice and run:
+To do so, navigate into a directory of your choice and run:

 ```bash
 git clone https://github.com/shreeram-murali/crazypaths.git